PDTypes/PCPLogic/README.md

 Agda version 2.6.1

--- Libraries
+**Libraries**

-Agda Standard Library version 1.4-dev
+- Agda Standard Library version 1.4-dev
-Agda Prelude master branch as of 13/04/20
+- Agda Prelude master branch as of 13/04/20

 It should be noted that the prelude library is only used in instantiations of our system so you can compile PCPLogic.agda without it.
 The main use of the